liferay/liferay-docs/user/articles-dxp/160-segmentation-and-personalization/08-recommending-content-based-on-view-history.markdown

 2. Select the *Add* button (![Add](../../images-dxp/icon-add.png)) and click *Dynamic Selection*.
 Assign a name and click *Save*.

-3. Select *Web Content Article* for the Asset Entry Type.

-4. Under the Content Recommendation tab, enable Content Recommendation.
+3. Under the Content Recommendation tab, enable Content Recommendation.
 Then save the Content Set.

     ![Figure 2: Enable Content Recommendation for your Content Set..](../../images-dxp/enable-content-recommendation.png)